LLAW6072 & JDOC6072

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 2 Identify the sources of international human rights law, including key multilateral treaties as well as selected bodies of “soft law” principles/rules.
+CLO 1 Identify and evaluate the sources of international human rights law, including essential multilateral treaties and selected “soft law” principles and rules.

-CLO 3 Understand the basic functions of the main institutions, enforcement mechanisms, and processes that comprise the system for the protection of human rights at the global level (including United Nations treaty and charter-based bodies) and discuss current debates about their effectiveness and ability to prevent and remedy violations of human rights.
+CLO 2 Comprehend the fundamental functions of the main institutions, enforcement mechanisms, and processes within the global human rights protection system, including United Nations treaty and charter-based bodies and engage in informed discussions on the effectiveness and capacity of these mechanisms to prevent and address human rights violations.

-CLO 5 Discuss issues related to the development of a regional human rights framework in the Asian context and propose and debate possible scenarios for establishing an effective system based on insights from the existing global and regional human rights bodies.
+CLO 3 Examine and compare the roles of key treaties and enforcement mechanisms in the African, European, and Inter-American human rights systems, discuss the challenges and opportunities related to developing a regional human rights framework in the Asian context. and debate potential scenarios for establishing an effective system, drawing on insights from existing global and regional human rights bodies.

-CLO 6 Achieve a basic understanding of the content of selected substantive rights, categories of rights, and/or current human rights topics and how these have been interpreted by global and regional human rights bodies.
+CLO 4 Achieve a basic understanding of selected substantive rights, categories of rights, and current human rights topics as interpreted by global and regional human rights bodies.

 2.2 LLM Programme Learning Outcomes (PLOs)